aaraskumar-git/api_mac/README.md

 # api_mac
-querying an api with mac address to get its company name This program has written in python3
+querying an api with mac address to get its company name This program has been written in python3
 Importing requests module
 send mac address in the sys.argv sys.argv[1] is taken as mac address and send to the requests url